dungeor-skyblock/dungeor-skyblock/README.md

 - 👋 Hi, I’m @dungeor-skyblock
 - 🌱 I’m currently learning java and minecraft modding for 1.8.9
 - 💞️ I’m looking to collaborate on mods if you wanna help
-- 📫 How to reach me: dungeor_ on discord
+- 📫 How to reach me: join the discord: discord.gg/hKg42w6jm2
 - 😄 Pronouns: he/him

 <!---